BradleyCulley/bradleyculley.github.io/_posts/2023-9-23-annoucing-a-new-consulting-project.md

 So it’s:
 > 1. NS record DNS entry performed by the 3rd-party client hosting the core domain<br><br>
 > 2. Route 53 Hosted Zone for just the subdomain.<br><br>
-Fact: you can create a hosted domain for whatever DNS value you want, even without having AWS as the domain registrar for the relevant domain.
+You can create a hosted domain for whatever DNS value you want, even without having AWS as the domain registrar for the relevant domain.
 You get nameservers and all.
 If something delegates to those nameservers, you’re in business.
 Here's an example: ![Route_53_hosted_zone.png](https://bradleyculley.github.io/images/Route_53_hosted_zone.png)<br><br>
-> 3. An A record pointing to the ALB’s DNS entry.
+> 3. An A record pointing to the ALB’s DNS entry (as in the screenshot).

 We solved the TLS problem using:
 > 1. ACM-generated, Route 53-validated certs (via Terraform!).
 The cool thing about NS-based delegation is you can add validation records like CNAMEs and TXTs to the Hosted Zone and they resolve just fine.
 ACM-managed certs mean auto-renewal/no-hassle.<br><br>